 Easy neck exercises to help relieve neck pain

 Certain neck exercises are geared toward releasing pent-up tension while others are designed to strengthen your neck and back to avoid repeated injury.
-Please note that if you have or have ever had a severe neck injury, consult with your chiropractor or doctor on medical advice or getting assistance from a physical therapist before doing these exercises.
+Please note that if you have or have ever had a severe neck injury, consult with your chiropractor or doctor on medical advice or get assistance from a physical therapist before doing these exercises.

-Here’s how to do child’s pose:
+Here’s how to do a child’s pose:

 - Sit on your heels on a yoga mat or on the floor with your knees apart or together.